 The Blood Show

-This light pink spotting in the 38th month is an anticipated event known as the “blood show” in medical terms.
+Pink discharge during pregnancy in the 38th week is an anticipated event known as the “blood show” in medical terms.
 This is a sign that the body is preparing to get into labor, and the labor pan can be expected anytime from now onwards.

 Blood Show Different With Each Person

-This pink spotting or brownish mucus discharge is varied from person to person.
+This pink spotting or brown spotting during pregnancy is varied from person to person.
 At times some women don’t even get a blood show and directly enter the labor.
 This varying blood flow or pink spotting is something to be considered seriously.